Conceptual Understanding:

 Changing importance of renewables & new sources of modern energy…

-Independent Research Task: You are going to complete a fact finding mission about five alternative sources of energy.
+Independent Research Task: You are going to complete a fact finding mission about three alternative sources of energy.

-Five case study energy sources will be Nuclear, Geothermal, Tidal, Wind and Solar Power.
+The case study energy sources to choose from will be Nuclear, Geothermal, Tidal, Wind and Solar Power.

 - You will each conduct research to evaluate the potential of the allocated energy source to replace the traditional fossil fuel approach to energy generation in countries of all levels of economic development.